LAWRENCE D. W. SCHMIDT

 Applied Econometrics

-Lawrence D. W. Schmidt is the Victor J. Menezes (1972) Career Development Assistant Professor of Finance.
+Lawrence D. W. Schmidt is the Victor J. Menezes (1972) Career Development Associate Professor of Finance.
 He is an an applied economist working at the intersection of finance and macro-labor.

 Schmidt’s research has developed new insights about the risk exposures and decision-making processes of households, institutional investors, and financial intermediaries, and in doing so has deepened our understanding of asset prices, financial policy, and the workings of the real economy.
 His research to date involves two interrelated strands.
 The first and most active strand studies fundamental risk factors impacting the value of human capital and the causes and consequences of imperfect risk-sharing in labor and financial markets.
 The second strand aims to understand the underlying drivers of financial markets by focusing on the interplay between individual decision-making, strategic complementarities, and information processing frictions.